 \subsection{Experiments Setting}

-\textbf{Vision Foundation Models}~ We use DINOv2~\cite{oquab2023dinov2} with a ViT-L/14~\cite{dosovitskiy2020image} as the default image encoder of Matcher.
+\textbf{Vision Foundation Models}~ We use DINOv2~\citep{oquab2023dinov2} with a ViT-L/14~\citep{dosovitskiy2020image} as the default image encoder of Matcher.
 Benefiting from large-scale discriminative self-supervised learning at both the image and patch level, DINOv2 has impressive patch-level representation ability, which promotes exact patch matching between different images.
-We also conduct comparison experiments on CLIP~\cite{radford2021learning} ViT-L/14 and MAE~\cite{he2022masked} ViT-H/14.
-We use the Segment Anything Model (SAM)~\cite{kirillov2023segment} with ViT-H as the segmenter of Matcher.
+We use the Segment Anything Model (SAM)~\citep{kirillov2023segment} with ViT-H as the segmenter of Matcher.
 Pre-trained with 1B masks and 11M images, SAM emerges with impressive zero-shot segmentation performance.
 Combining these vision foundation models has the enormous potential to touch open-world image understanding. \textbf{In all experiments, we do not perform any training for the Matcher.} More implementation details are provided in Appendix~\ref{details}.